About Leslie Owen Wilson – You can reach me at either my website address or university address

 - Education 790: Brain-based Education — A cyber course

-Citations for online references:
+Citations for online references and copyright restrictions:

 Often folks write and want to know how to cite my pages.
 Frequently these inquirers indicate they are in either masters or doctoral programs.
-As part of student orientation each graduate advisor, or department, or graduate institution for higher learning should provide their students with clear guidance on what style manual to use when writing papers, research, theses, or dissertations.
+As part of student orientation each graduate adviser, or department, or graduate institution for higher learning should provide their students with clear guidance on what style manual to use when writing papers, research, theses, or dissertations.
 In the States these are usually either APA, Chicago, MLA, or Turaban — it depends on the field of study.
 Generally, schools of education or related fields use APA.
 If readers did not receive that information from their school, please seek guidance from your immediate supervisor or professor on this point as each citation method is different.
 Links to helpful online formats can be found at:

 - General guidance – http://writing.wisc.edu/Handbook/DocAPA.html – Includes major style references and online help with creating citations